Career and Technical Education Program

 Preparing for the Future

 Milton Hershey School’s Career and Technical Education (CTE) program and its 12 career pathways prepare students for college or career.
-The program combines tailor-made instruction and hands-on learning with the ability to gain industry-recognized certifications and real-life experience through internships, co-ops, and pre-apprenticeships.
+The program combines tailor-made instruction and hands-on learning with the ability to gain certifications and real-life experience through internships, co-ops, and pre-apprenticeships.
 Learn more about this hallmark MHS program.

 CTE Career Pathways